NawafAlharthi/ICS344_Project/Phase2/ReadMe.md

 ![Top IPs](Screenshots/Mostaccessed_IPS.png)

 ### IP Address Insights:
-- **10.0.2.5** was the most active, correlating directly with our attacker machine.
+- the host kali **192.168.8.152** was the most active, correlating directly with our attacker machine.
-- **127.0.0.1** had regular appearances, representing localhost traffic from within the victim host.
-- Some IP entries appeared malformed or encoded, which could indicate evasion techniques or corrupted log entries.

 ---

 ## 📌 **Key Takeaways from Pattern & IP Analysis**